Configuring Schedule Optimization to Schedule Long-duration Work Orders

 Aborting the job run is not recommended when there are events for a long-duration work order in the future, and within the current dispatch horizon.
 If you abort the job, the future multi-day events are deleted and the long-duration work order is not considered for scheduling again.
 In such a scenario, update the scheduling-related fields of the work order (such as Service team, Technician, and Dispatch Status) to blank, for the work order to be considered for scheduling again.

-The maximum number of work order events allowed for a long-duration work order is 5.
+The maximum number of work order events allowed for a long-duration work order is five when a long-duration WO is sent in batch job run once it is completed.

 If the SET059 value exceeds the duration between the start of working hours and the start of the break event/non-work order event, the long-duration work order is not scheduled.
 For example, the SET059 value is 6 hours and the technician's working hours are 9 AM to 5 PM.
 A Break event is defined for the technician from 12:30 PM to 1:30 PM.
 In this case, the long-duration work order is not scheduled, because the duration available to schedule this work order is not sufficient.